Contact Us

 This holiday is operated by our sister company, Exodus

 Five nights in premium hotels, five nights in Mountain Lodges of Nepal, and two nights in a premium jungle lodge Travel by air-conditioned private bus and one internal flight Six days walking with full porterage Small group size (maximum 12 clients).
-Minimum age: 16 Low altitude throughout Good introduction to Himalayan walking
+Minimum age: 16 Low altitude throughout, maximum reached: 6,601ft/2,012m Good introduction to Himalayan walking

 Transportation

-A private air-conditioned minibus is used for the main road journeys.
-The road between Pokhara and Kathmandu can vary due to ongoing road widening construction along the route as well as some poor road conditions in places which can be bumpy.
-It will usually take approximately 8-10 hours depending on road and traffic conditions, including lunch break and regular comfort stops.
-An internal flight from Chitwan to Kathmandu is included in the tour.
+A private air-conditioned minibus with seat belts is used for the main road journeys and private hired jeeps will be used in the National Park at Chitwan.
+An internal flight from Kathmandu to Pokhara is included in the tour.
 All internal flights in Nepal are subject to weather conditions; if the flight is cancelled due to fog or bad weather, for example, travelling by road will be unavoidable.
 This point-to-point trekking holiday requires customers to walk between each overnight stay under their own steam.
 Other forms of transport may be available along the route (horses, jeeps etc) but Exodus is not able to take responsibility for the safety or cost of any transport that customers choose to take even if provided with the assistance of our leader or staff.
 Nepal Flight Safety Many of our treks in Nepal use domestic flights to reach the trekking areas.
 The mountainous Nepalese terrain is subject to changeable weather, which makes flying conditions complex and challenging, and unfortunately there are significantly more incidents here than in other countries, including fatalities.
 The EU highlighted the poor safety record in Nepal in 2013 by including all Nepalese-registered airlines on the EU banned list, which prevents them from flying in EU airspace.
 While no Nepalese-registered airlines currently fly within the EU, the EU instigated this ban to highlight the risk of flying in Nepal to EU citizens.
 These airlines are unlikely to be members of any internationally recognised safety audit systems and the Civil Aviation Authority (CAA) of Nepal does not operate to the same standards as those of Western nations.
 Flying within Nepal is therefore a known risk, and we strongly encourage you to consider this carefully before booking.
 We suggest you refer to the following sources: The current travel advice for Nepal issued by the UK Foreign, Commonwealth and Development Office The Air Safety Network entry for Nepal In response to concerns over this safety record, Exodus arranges for independent air-safety auditors to visit Nepal annually to assess the suitability of the available carriers.
 We then restrict our use to only those approved as part of this audit.
 In emergency situations, we will need to use helicopters, so we also have a list of approved helicopter carriers.
 Should concerns arise regarding the safety of an airline on our approved list, we will remove the carrier from the list immediately, and it would only be reinstated once our air-safety auditors are confident that the airline meets acceptable safety standards.
 We appreciate that you may have concerns about flying within Nepal, so we ask that you please consider all the information above when deciding to book this holiday.

 Joining instructions